silverstripe/silverstripe-activedirectory/docs/en/adfs.md

 ## Set the secure hash algorithm

-By default ADFS uses a hash algorithm incompatible with *silverstripe-activedirectory* SAML implementation.
-You will need to change it from SHA-256 to SHA-1.
+By default ADFS uses SHA-256 for signing the requests, the Active Directory module by default uses this hash algorithm, but can be changed to use the less secure SHA-1.
+The only reason should be changed is for compatibility with the setting used by the SilverStripe site.
+Here is how to change it:

 1. Right click the relying party and choose properties.
 2. Choose the "Advanced" tab and select the "SHA-1" option in the dropdown and press OK.